Posted on

 in

-Universal Dialectic in Conflict Resolution
+Universal Dialectics in Conflict Resolution

 Summary.
 Every opinion has a positive (subtle) as well as a negative (crude, vicious) side.
 Opposing opinions only combine their “subtle” sides, complementing each other (“synthesis”) and protecting against hidden vices.
 This leads to “control statements” which force the opponents to recognize the weaknesses of their positions and the strengths of the opposition(s).
 This principle has been known since ancient times, but is only now adapted to conflict resolution (see Moral Wisdom from Dialectic).
 The positive aspects of all points of view are further analyzed in terms of complementarity matrices to identify the root causes of the dispute and its resolution.